TheKikGen/USBMidiKliK4x4/README.md

 https://github.com/TheKikGen/USBMidiKliK4x4/releases/tag/v2.5.2

 ## New UMK4x4 PCB v2.3 will be soon available at Tindie !
-The KikGen Labs team is currently working on the new UM4x4 V2.3 based on the STM32F103 Bluepill.
-This new board uses 3,5MM jacks instead of midi DIN, with full MMA RP-051 type A compliance.
-Midi DIN is still possible obviously, under the form of a 4 mini jacks to DINs rail board, so you can "patch" midi in and out as you want.<br>
+The inclination towards smaller hardware devices has made it increasingly difficult to make use of DIN connectors for MIDI In/Out in the past few years.
+Many manufacturers have chosen to use 3.5mm "TRS" connectors instead.
+It is why The KikGen Labs team is currently working on the new UM4x4 V2.3 based on the STM32F103 Bluepill.
+This new board uses 3,5MM TRS jacks instead of midi DIN, with full MMA RP-054 type A compliance.
+Midi DIN is still possible obviously, under the form of a 4 mini 3.5mm jacks to DINs rail board, so you can "patch" midi in and out as you want.<br>
 <img width="300" border="0" src="https://github.com/TheKikGen/USBMidiKliK4x4/blob/master/doc/UMK4X4-board%20and%20components%20capture-2023-10-14.png?raw=true"  />   <img width="250" border="0" src="https://github.com/TheKikGen/USBMidiKliK4x4/blob/master/doc/um4x4-mini-jack-to-midi-board.png?raw=true"  />

 ## New release : V2.5.1 correcting the MSGFLTR pipe bug